MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

 This article explains how to uninstall Machine Learning Server 9.2.1 for Linux.

+> [!Note]
-To upgrade from either a 9.0.1 or 9.1 installation, uninstall is unnecessary.
+> To upgrade from either a 9.0.1 or 9.1 installation, you can skip uninstall.
 Setup automatically replaces previous versions of R Server or Microsoft R Open 3.3.2 with newer versions.
-If you have 8.x, you must uninstall first.
+However, if you have 8.x, you must uninstall first.

 ## Collect information